How to change your thought patterns

 Can you change your thought patterns?

-The process of identifying thoughts that are causing issues for you, challenging those thoughts and then changing them is called cognitive reframing.
-This is a powerful tool for managing your mental health because it helps you see that your initial conclusions are often only one possible explanation of what’s happening.
-It helps you stay curious about your thoughts, approach challenges in more flexible ways and respond to them more effectively.
+The process of identifying thoughts that are causing issues for you, challenging those thoughts, and then changing them is called cognitive reframing.
+This is a powerful tool for managing your mental health because it helps you see that your initial conclusions are often only one possible explanation for what’s happening.
+It helps you stay curious about your thoughts, approach challenges in more flexible ways, and respond to them more effectively.

 How to reframe your thinking